Believe me when I say I know EXACTLY how hard cesarean or c-section recovery truly is! But I was able to do so quickly & naturally with these tips.

-Some natural mamas enter into labor and delivery with the intention of having a natural childbirth but are confronted with an unexpected turn of events, finding themselves in an operating room instead of a birthing tub.
-That was my experience, and I hope to provide some much needed information and support to natural mamas dealing with c-section recovery.
+Some natural mamas enter into labor and delivery with the intention of having a natural childbirth, but are confronted with an unexpected turn of events, finding themselves in an operating room instead of a birthing tub.

 Chances are, you will be stuck in the hospital for three to four days.
 This is an optimal time to start promoting healing in your body.
 Here are some basic tips:

-- After the first 24 hours (your hospital will most likely keep you on a soft food diet until then), do not be shy about eating plenty of fiber.
+- Eat plenty of fiber: After the first 24 hours (your hospital will most likely keep you on a soft food diet until then), do not be shy about eating plenty of fiber.
 Fruits, vegetables, nuts, seeds, grains, and legumes go a long way in combating post-operative constipation and gas pains.

-- Take a high-quality probiotic (where to find), zinc (where to find), and magnesium supplements for the same reason.
+- Take the right supplements: Take a high-quality probiotic (where to find), zinc (where to find), and magnesium supplements for the same reason.

 - Keep moving!
 It might sound counterintuitive, but the more you walk, the better you will feel.

 How to Take Care of Your C-section Scar

 - Keep it DRY AND CLEAN: Do not scrub it in the shower; simply let soap wash over it.
 Pat dry and keep a maxi pad over the wound for at least 1-2 weeks to absorb sweat and drainage.